Mi Chico Latino: Release and chart performance

 "Mi Chico Latino" was released in the United Kingdom on 16 August 1999 as two CD singles and a cassette single.
 The song debuted at number one on the UK Singles Chart on 22 August 1999, selling 132,000 copies in its first week, becoming Halliwell's first number-one solo single in the country.
 It also was the beginning of a sequence of four consecutive Halliwell singles reaching number one in the United Kingdom.
 It spent fifteen weeks in the charts, and went on to sell over 400,000 copies in the UK and was certified gold by the British Phonographic Industry (BPI).
 "Mi Chico Latino" experienced moderate success in other European markets.
 In Austria, it entered the singles chart at number 34, eventually peaking at number 27 and spending a total of eight weeks on the chart.
 In France, the song peaked at number 40, remaining on the chart for ten weeks in total.
 On the Swiss Singles Chart dated 19 September 1999, it peaked at number 26.
-In Australia, "Mi Chico Latino" debuted at its peak of number 43 on the issue dated 5 September 1999.
-In the United States, the song was serviced to contemporary hit radio on 21 September 1999 and peaked at number 19 on Billboards Hot Dance Club Songs chart.
+In Australia, "Mi Chico Latino" was released on 23 August 1999 and debuted at its peak of number 43 on the ARIA Singles Chart on the issue dated 5 September 1999.
+In the United States, the song was serviced to contemporary hit radio on 21 September 1999 and peaked at number 19 on Billboard's Dance Club Play chart.